-CA, KED, DDS, CSA, CMS, RA,KRA, and Administration Workstation equipment shall be installed such that it is not in danger of exposure to water (e.g., on tables or elevated floors).
+CA, KED, DDS, CSA, CMS, RA Workstation, KRA Workstation, and Administration Workstation equipment shall be installed such that it is not in danger of exposure to water (e.g., on tables or elevated floors).

-Water exposure from fire prevention and protection measures (e.g. sprinkler systems) are excluded from this requirement.
+Water exposure from fire prevention and protection measures (e.g. sprinkler systems) is excluded from this requirement.